spiritedtechie/ethereum-experiment/README.md

 I will likely create another repo, for the same Polling Station application but build using Truffle development framework, which is the recommended way to develop DApps.

-This 'lower level of abstraction' approach was chosen to closer to learning how it all works underneath the covers.
+This 'lower level of abstraction' approach was chosen to get closer to the APIs and understand how stuff works underneath the covers.

 # Prerequisites